annashamsili/annashamsili/README.md

 👀 Interested in alternative futures and digital humanities.

-🌱 More of an ideas person, currently learning all I can about digital archives.
+🌱 Currently learning all I can about digital archives.

-💞️ I’m looking to collaborate on projects with a sociological angle, and/or related to CURSOR (cursormag.net)

 📫 Find me on instagram, @yungkubrick, or anna@cursormag.net